BtheGit/raymarcher/README.md

 # Raymarcher Test

 This is just a bit of faffing about with making a basic raymarcher in HTML5 canvas.

+### Feature checkpoints

-But in the interests of making lists that never get completed, here are some potential milestones:
+In the interests of making lists that never get completed, here are some potential milestones:

 - [x] Make a basic raymarcher in 2d:
   - Have a point, FOV, walls